 - Bonus points as an in-hotel welcome gift

 - Complimentary room upgrades subject to availability

 If Marriott hadn’t stripped free breakfast from its list of Gold Elite perks, this benefit would be a lot more attractive.
-As it stands, $35K spending to reach an elite status you can achieve just by holding The Platinum Card® from American Express is a significant opportunity cost for not much gain.
+As it stands, $35K spending to reach an elite status you can achieve just by holding The Platinum Card® from American Express (Terms Apply) is a significant opportunity cost for not much gain.

 15x Elite Night Credits Each Year

 Cardmembers will receive 15 elite night credits to aid in the annual hunt for elite status.
 Unfortunately, this benefit doesn’t stack with elite night credits from any other card in the Marriott portfolio of rewards cards, closing one of the more useful loopholes for folks chasing free upgrades, late check-out, and free welcome gifts.

 In addition to the regular 5/24 policy placed on Chase’s co-brand and Ultimate Rewards earning cards, Marriott has layered an extensive and confusing set of restrictions on its new rewards cards.
 We go into the restrictions in detail in a separate post, and Award Travel 101 founder Richard Kerr has outlined the best application strategies for the new Marriott cards, but the short of it is; if you currently hold a Marriot, Ritz-Carlton, or SPG co-brand card, or you've held one anytime in the previous 24 months, study these rules in detail before deciding on an application strategy as you may not qualify for the welcome bonus.